-Industrial manslaughter laws are present in the ACT, Queensland, Victoria, Northern Territory and Western Australia, placing workplace fatalities into the criminal arena and subject to prosecution.
+Industrial manslaughter laws are present in the ACT, Queensland, Victoria, Northern Territory and soon to be in Western Australia, placing workplace fatalities into the criminal arena and subject to prosecution.
 Currently, industrial manslaughter laws can inflict bigger penalties and gaol time on an employer or owner of a firm then health and safety legislation.

 Across the states, the maximum penalties for an offence of industrial manslaughter are on average 20 years’ imprisonment and $5 million fines for an individual responsible for negligently causing death and between $10-16 million fines for a body corporate.